polina-c/devtools/BETA_TESTING.md

 ## Refresh and start

+NOTE: if the steps fail for you, delete the devtools folder and recreate it as instructed in [Setup and start](#setup-and-start)

 1. `cd` to the `devtools` directory created in the [Setup and start](#setup-and-start) section.

 2. Refresh and run DevTools (it will delete all your local changes!):